 Directed by Edward Dmytryk

-It’s true, after five consecutive James Bond movies, we weren’t exactly ready to see Sean Connery as an American cowboy hero.
+It’s true, after five consecutive James Bond movies we weren’t exactly ready to see Sean Connery as an American cowboy hero.
 Yet the pride of Edinburgh comes across fine in the Almeria-shot Shalako (1968).
 It’s just that we could tell that we were watching an English variation on the Italian ‘spaghetti’ westerns that had conquered the Yankee box office.
 A tea-and-crumpets western, perhaps?

-Connery is certainly ‘big’ enough to follow in the footsteps of the other single-name rogue westerner heroes, Alan Ladd’s Shane and John Wayne’s Hondo.
+Connery is certainly big enough to follow in the footsteps of the other single-name rogue westerner heroes, Alan Ladd’s Shane and John Wayne’s Hondo.
 Ex-soldier and Indian fighter Shalako comes with his own theme song, sung by a male chorus.
 By 1968 only Ennio Morricone was getting away with such things, and only in an overdone, radical way, as in his screaming-loud Navajo Joe.
 Connery’s Scots accent isn’t that much of a problem, as he certainly sounds different than the English accents around him.
-Connery’s speaking style is like Type ‘O’ blood — he’ll use the same brogue for a Pennsylvania miner or a Berber pirate, and we’ll buy it.
+His speaking style is like Type ‘O’ blood — he’ll use the same brogue for a Pennsylvania miner or a Berber pirate, and we’ll buy it.
 Just seeing the ads placing Connery opposite Brigitte Bardot was enough to motivate a ticket purchase.

 Peter van Eyck’s billing doesn’t reflect his high position in the story.
 Frederick starts off as an insufferable ass.
 He takes Shalako as a vulgar upstart (Trentino, eh?) and stops short of forcing a duel when the scout tells him off.
 Distinguishing itself from the Italian pictures of the day, the story allows Frederick and other characters to actually grow a bit, and by the finish the martinet and Shalako are in a position of mutual respect.
 Frederick’s suggestion that they climb a cliff face instead of hike for several miles turns out to be a lifesaver.
 We don’t really see all those actors doing a real rope climb, however, especially the out-of shape Alexander Knox and Jack Hawkins.
-Knox’s Eastern tinhorn is a bore to boot, a combination that he had mastered ever since Darryl Zanuck cast him as President Wilson.
+Knox’s Eastern tinhorn is a bore, a style he had mastered ever since Darryl Zanuck cast him as President Wilson.
 Jack Hawkins looks a little frail.
 He’d only recently recovered from throat cancer, and is dubbed by another actor, probably Charles Gray.

 Holding up the Apache end is Woody Strode as the athletic renegade Chato.
 In true L’Amour fashion, Shalako and Chato decide the outcome via a chivalric duel, in this case, Apache spears at ten paces, Marquis of Queensbury rules.
 I’m sure that Apaches settled their pesky white invader problems like that all the time.